yaiballprincess/backend/README.md

 # backend

 The application serves
-1. scheduler that periodically creates a poll in a chat on VK.com
+1. scheduler that periodically creates a poll in a chat in VK.com
 2. RESTful API to manage the scheduler

 ## Installation